artefactual/archivematica-docs/getting-started/overview/technical.rst

 architecture.

-.. _technical-micro-services:
+.. _technical-microservices:

-Micro-services design pattern
+Microservices design pattern
 -----------------------------

-Archivematica implements a micro-service approach to digital preservation.
-The Archivematica micro-services are granular system tasks which operate on a conceptual entity that is equivalent to an OAIS information package:
+Archivematica implements a microservice approach to digital preservation.
+The Archivematica microservices are granular system tasks which operate on a conceptual entity that is equivalent to an OAIS information package:
 Submission Information Package (SIP), Archival Information Package (AIP), Dissemination Information Package (DIP).
 The physical structure of an information package will include files, checksums, logs, submission documentation, XML metadata, etc.

-For more information, see :ref:`Micro-services <micro-services>`.
+For more information, see :ref:`Microservices <microservices>`.

 .. _technical-dashboard: